Social media: the hostage that eluded Sydney siege gunman

 But while Monis failed to manipulate social media, a single Sydney train commuter promoting solidarity with Muslims on her Facebook page had a huge impact.

-The hashtag "I'll ride with you" went viral as tweets pledged support for any Australian Muslims traveling on public transport who felt vulnerable because of any possible community backlash.
+The hashtag "I'll ride with you" went viral as tweets pledged support for any Australian Muslims travelling on public transport who felt vulnerable because of any possible community backlash.

 (Editing by Dean Yates)